sgmurphy/wordpress-plugins/woo-stripe-payment/readme.txt

 9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.71 - 05/30/24 =
+* Added - MobilePay payments can be authorized or captured
+* Added - Extended authorizations for card payments.
+[Stripe Docs](https://docs.stripe.com/payments/extended-authorization).
+Make sure your account is eligible before enabling this feature.
+* Added - EUR support for Revolut.
+EUR support is in beta so make sure it's enabled on your Stripe account.
 = 3.3.70 - 05/21/24 =
 * Added - Amazon Pay, Cash App, Revolut, Zip Pay, MobilePay can now be used as stand alone gateways.
 They can also be used in the Universal Payment Method.
 * Added - Support for recurring payments for iDEAL